Welcome

 Goal: To enable you to design a school-based Teacher Professional Development (TPD) plan that uses technology to enhance continuous professional learning in your school.

-Submit your completed TPD Plan as Assignment on Technology-powerd TPD Plan.
+Submit your completed TPD Plan as Assignment on Technology-powered TPD Plan.
 Use the provided sample of ICT-powered TPD Plan

-Teacher Professional Development by Tanzanian Ministry of Education Science, Technology and Vocational Training is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Teacher Professional Development by Tanzanian Ministry of Education Science, and Technology is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.